TIBCOSoftware/mashling-recipes/recipes/jwt-validator/README.md

      "key": "qwertyuiopasdfghjklzxcvbnm789101"
 }
 ```
-Note: Make sure that the user with the above given username is added in the petstore.swagger.io.
+Note: The id in the above payload is the pet Id.

 Start the gateway:
 ```